 Livestock can carry soil on their hooves, and pick up weed seeds and plant diseases when walking through crops.
-Ensure stock are kept in designated paddocks is important in preventing the spread of pests within the farm.
+It's important to ensure stock are kept in designated paddocks to prevent the spread of pests within the farm.

 Report anything unusual